iqbwl/another-minima-x/_posts/2025-11-29-customizing-your-theme.md

 # Customizing Your Theme

-The Iqbwl Jekyll Theme is designed to be easily customizable.
+The Another Minima X Jekyll Theme is designed to be easily customizable.
 Here's how you can make it your own!

 ## Changing Colors